 Aug 23 2018

-Other than the special rock at Dragon’s Gate also boasts of many special rocks.
-Some look like human sculptures, some look as tall as towers, some have the image of a person in prayer, some have the image of figures embracing each other, while some are in the shape of animals.
+The Dragon’s Gate also boasts of many special rocks.
+Some look like human sculptures, some are as tall as towers, some take the form of a person in prayer, some have images of figures embracing each other and yet others are in the shape of animals.

 He answered: “I can definitely pass through it effortlessly!
-It is not a problem.
-In the past, I’ve frequently climbed steep mountains which I could have fallen off to my death.
-Let me first have a try at the narrow path’s entrance.
-If I really cannot pass through, I’ll just look from there going further.”
+In the past, I’ve frequently climbed steep mountains where I could have easily fallen to my death.
+Let me first have a try at the entrance.
+If I really cannot pass through, I’ll just look from there instead of going further.”

-The male Deacon then entered the entrance of the difficult path.
+The male Deacon then entered the entrance of the narrow path.
 I asked: “Can you go in?”
-His wife said to him: “My dear, listen to the Teacher!
+His worried wife pleaded with him: “My dear, listen to the Teacher!
 Please don’t go in.”
 The male Deacon answered: “Don’t scare me!”

-After which, he stepped onto the difficult path, pressing his back onto the inner rocks, and walked a few steps.
-His speed was even slower than that of a tortoise.
+After which, he stepped onto the difficult path, pressing his back onto the inner rocks, and walked a few steps, moving even slower than a tortoise.
 It was so difficult that he could only inch forward a tiny step at a time.
 Also, he had to stick his back and both hands against the rock to move forward.

+I replied: “If you are not confident, come back out!”
 He replied: “Even though it is very difficult to go forward, but I will try!”